 Why read this? : Your e-Commerce dashboard helps you track your online sales performance.
-We share how to set one up and how to use it.
+We share how to set one up, and how to use it.
 Learn how to store, analyse and share the data.
 And learn how to use it to make decisions with our case study example.
 Read this to get more out of your e-Commerce dashboard.

-You need to track other functions too.
+You have to track other functions too.

 - storing, analysing and sharing data.